blessingodede/Titanic-Survival-Exploration-With-Decision-Trees-/README.md

 ### Code

-Template code is provided in the titanic_survival_exploration.ipynb notebook file and and the titanic.csv dataset file to complete your work.
+Template code is provided in the titanic_survival_exploration.ipynb notebook file and the titanic.csv dataset file to complete your work.

 ### Run